Business growth strategies: 5 types, examples, and how to choose

 Defining the steps to a business growth strategy is kind of like answering these questions: you won't have a finished product without them.

-While no two growth strategies are the same, here are a couple of key questions that you can ask to plan out the steps to your business growth plan.
+While no two growth strategies are the same, here are five key questions that you can ask to plan out the steps to your business growth plan.

 1. Where are you growing?